Paokhum Ama: Synopsis

-The film explores the different life styles of modern India.
-In urban society corruption is rife, careers advanced by bribes and influence.
-But there is an alternative: life in the hills, where the people face life silently and accept nature's gifts.
-In this ultimately optimistic film, a Manipuri youth lives through personal pain and disappointment to face with new hope and energy the struggle of his family for a different way of life.
+The film explores the diverse lifestyles of modern-day India.
+In urban society, corruption is widespread, with bribes influencing career progression.
+However, there is an alternative: life in the hills, where people face life with acceptance and gratitude for nature's gifts.
+Ultimately optimistic, the film tells the story of a Manipuri youth who, having endured personal pain and disappointment, faces the struggle of his family for a different way of life with new hope and energy.